 On the afternoon of January 6, 2021, a mob of President Donald Trump’s supporters descend on the U.S. Capitol, attempting to interfere with the certification of electoral votes from the 2020 presidential election.

-Near the conclusion of his speech, several thousand attendees began marching towards the U.S. Capitol, where a crowd had assembled and was clashing with police.
+Near the conclusion of his speech, several thousand attendees began marching toward the U.S. Capitol, where a crowd had assembled and was clashing with police.
 By 2 p.m., the rioters broke through the police barricades.
-The mob then entered the Capitol building, with some rioters smashing through windows and doors.
+The mob then entered the Capitol building, with some people smashing through windows and doors.
 Soon after, both the Senate and House of Representatives—which were in the middle of debating a Republican objection to Arizona’s electoral votes—adjourned.
 Vice President Pence and his family were immediately evacuated from the Senate chambers.
 Some members of Congress were escorted to an underground bunker while others barricaded themselves in offices or sheltered in place in the House chamber.

 For several hours, rioters looted and ransacked congressional offices, including the office of House Speaker Nancy Pelosi; invaded the Senate chamber; and posed for pictures.